lbrn/new-jekyll-lbrn/2019-LBRNCCT-Bioinformatics-Summer-Program.md

  		6. Perform statistical analysis to identify differential expression among samples, conditions or treatments

 The entire summer program will be delivered remotely including all sessions and review workshops.
-The program costs will be covered by LBRN for LBRN PUI campuses and LSU CCT for LCU faculty, postdoctoral fellows and students.
+The program costs will be covered by LBRN for LBRN PUI campuses for faculty, postdoctoral fellows and students.
 Limited number of applicants will be accepted on a first come first serve basis.
+All supported registrations subject to approval.
 Interested parties need to register at the following website as soon as possible.

 ### Registration deadline: June 24, 2019